- Text message spam includes texts designed to sell consumers unwanted products or to steal their personal information.

 Depending on the type and number of spam text messages a sender distributes, there could be significant legal consequences for spam text messaging.
 Consumers can report spam through apps, mobile service providers and the Federal Trade Commission (FTC).
 If messages continue after a consumer has blocked and reported them, businesses could be liable for hefty fines on a per-message basis.

-Key takeaway: Sending spam text messages can damage your business’s reputation and lead to significant fines.
+Did you know?: Sending spam text messages can damage your business’s reputation and lead to significant fines.

 What actions can a consumer take for spam text messages?